What Is A Guest House? [Traveler’s Guide, FAQ]

 Do Guest Houses Allow Parties?

-Your ability to throw a party in a guest house depends on what your particular host will allow.
+Your ability to throw a party in a guest house depends on what your particular host allows.
 Some allow it, others prohibit it.
 If you’d like to have a party, contact potential hosts prior to booking.
-This way, you and a host can reach agreements/understandings before you have made any financial commitments to them.
+This way, you and your host can reach an agreement/understanding before you have made any financial commitments.

-*For today’s deals on guest houses in your destination, click here.
+*Agoda.com sells quality, discounted guest house rooms (UP TO $50 OFF!).
+To see today’s deals on guest houses in any destination, click here.

 Conclusion